sebiroyer/Vestibule_sequences/README.md

 README

-Matlab data and code related to the following paper:
+Matlab data and code related to the paper:

-Stochastic characterization of navigation strategies in an automated variant of the Barnes maze Juyoung Lee, Dahee Jung and Sebastien Royer eLife 2023
+Stochastic characterization of navigation strategies in an automated variant of the Barnes maze Ju-Young Lee, Dahee Jung and Sebastien Royer eLife 2023